aiven/devportal/docs/products/kafka/kafka-connect/howto/s3-sink-connector-confluent.rst

 Create an S3 sink connector by Confluent
 ========================================

-The Apache Kafka Connect® S3 sink connector by Aiven enables you to move data from an Aiven for Apache Kafka® cluster to Amazon S3 for long term storage.
+The **Apache Kafka Connect® S3 sink connector by Aiven** enables you to move data from an **Aiven for Apache Kafka®** cluster to **Amazon S3** for long term storage.

 ..
 Note::

     There are two versions of S3 sink connector available with Aiven for Apache Kafka Connect®: One is developed by Aiven, another developed by Confluent.
 This article uses the Confluent version.
-The S3 sink connector by Aiven is discussed in a :doc:`dedicated page <s3-sink-connector-aiven>`.
+To learn about Aiven sink connector check out :doc:`the dedicated page <s3-sink-connector-aiven>`.

 Prerequisites
 -------------